seamusrobertmurphy/monte-carlo-trees/README.md

 This report focuses on the following technical areas:

--   Develop Monte Carlo simulation pathways to quantify uncertainty in emission factors and activity data, ensuring consistency with ART-TREES’s emphasis on robust uncertainty analysis and corrective bias assessment.
+-   Develop Monte Carlo simulation pathways to quantify uncertainty in emission factors and activity data, ensuring consistency with ART-TREES's emphasis on robust uncertainty analysis and corrective bias assessment.
 -   Use R or other software to create systems that streamline data workflows and enhance accessibility for MRV purposes.
 Monte Carlo Simulation for Uncertainty Estimation
 -   Document methodologies and provide results in formats compliant with ART-TREES reporting standards.
 -   Prepare technical reports that detail uncertainty estimation methods and database management workflows.